krzysztofskul/CADMDB2/README.md

 * VER.#0.2-BETA-RC | TODO:
     * refactor(config): aplication.properties data update to deploy
 * VER.#0.3-ALPHA-SNAPSHOT | TODO:
+    * implement(functionality):
-    * implement(functionality): add and remove room/department with recalculation of the area (TODO NEXT)
+        * add a room to a department with recalculation of the total area in the hospital(TODO NEXT)
+      * add a department to a hospital with recalculation of the total area in the hospital (TODO)
+    * implement(healthcarefacily): planned/result area
+    * update(): test generator classes
     * fix: when add new room/department set the address from the parent if it is not filled by the user
     * implement(functionality): room data sheet
     * implement(functionality): recalculation of the costs and area of the department and hospital when data changes